ans-group/docs.ukfast.co.uk/source/dr-ha/ukfast_backup/backup_schedule.md

 Includes and excludes are directories, partial directories or wildcard file names that are explicitly included or excluded from your backup.

 [Default includes and excludes](/dr-ha/ukfast_backup/getting_started.html#Default-includes-and-excludes) are setup automatically with your server and more rules can be added via MyUKFast.
+If you do not want any of the default exclusions to apply, you can overwrite the default exclusions by setting a custom inclusion.
+Using custom inclusions will imply that you want all of your backups to be custom and will therefore overwrite the defaults.

 ## User defined includes and excludes